 Marijuana Page

-Adults over the age of 21 in Maine will soon be able to legally possess and use marijuana.
+Adults over the age of 21 in Maine are now able to legally possess and use marijuana.
 Many parents have questions about potential risks for children and young adults.
 That’s why MaineHealth wants to provide important information about marijuana use, effects, risks and safety.
 Our health care professionals are available to help you:

 • Understand the risks of marijuana exposure for children and young adults